rsouth/sequencer/README.md

 Support for basic themes is progressing, the "Sketchy" theme is available on the `develop` branch and expect to be included in the next release.

 <img src="https://i.ibb.co/rFv8X7V/image.png" alt="image" border="0">

+Theme information can be found on the [Themes wiki page](https://github.com/rsouth/sequencer/wiki/Themes).

 ## :hammer: Building